pedrolobo98/SmH-DigitalAssistant-Library/README.md

 # Smart Health Digital Assistant - Library
-Smart Health Digital assistant is a chatbot developed to help patients in mental health treatments (incomplete - TODO)
+Smart Health Digital assistant is a portuguese language chatbot developed to help patients in mental health treatments.
+It helps the patients doing treatments at home by encouraging them to do their daily tasks and to maintain a constant companion, shortening the distance between the medic and the patient, as it also allows the medic to do a daily monitoring of the patient.

-Min SDK: 21
+In order to work properly, this digital assistant must be connected to a specific MySQL database API and a [Rasa chatbot system](https://rasa.com/).

-jvmTarget: 1.8
+This app was developed with Kotlin language with the minimum SDK: 21.

 # How to install
 To install the library you need to create a new Android project and follow the next steps: